shl152/cs445-rec1/README.md

 happens when changes are pushed (they'll be using their own *fork* of the repository where they have write access).

-6) Read through `Rec1B.java` and consider what happens when it is run.
+6) Read through `Rec1B.java` and consider what will happen when it is run.

 7) To ensure you understand command line arguments, compile and run `Rec1B`.
 Try running it with different numbers of command line arguments.
 Try wrapping multiple words in quotes, and note the difference in the output of the program.

-8) Read through `Rec1C.java` and consider the first line; note that this class is labeled as inside package `cs445.rec1`.
+8) Read through `Rec1C.java` and consider the first line; note that this class is labeled as belonging to package `cs445.rec1`.

 9) Try compiling and running `Rec1C` in the same way you did `Rec1A` and `Rec1B`.
 Note that it doesn't work!
 This is because Java expects to find the